 The breakfast buffet is also served in the restaurant with a good selection of hot food with staples like sausages, bacon and eggs, as well as fruit, pastries, cereals, smoked salmon and yoghurts.
 After feeling quite stuffed from the previous night, we both took it easy…

 Overall verdict of Brooklands Hotel & Spa

 Our stay at Brooklands Hotel was a thoroughly pleasant experience.
 The hotel isn’t ‘pretty’ by any stretch, it’s a modern building with no gardens, set by a racing track – a combination you wouldn’t necessarily place in the suburbs of Weybridge.
 However, that’s the hidden beauty of it.
 Brooklands is modern by design and this is reflected in the interiors, the amenities and the staff.

 Every staff member we encountered was friendly and professional, which is why I will forgive the niggles I encountered in the BSpa.
 When there was a problem, the staff were only too happy to help or apologise and, at the end of the day, is what is most important.
 The BSpa is so popular because the treatments are fantastic as well as the therapists.
 The hotel has utilised the Spa space to its maximum potential – and, even though you could easily double it in size, they do the best they can within the parameters that are set.

 As for my friend and I, it was such a special treat to be able to enjoy the hotel facilities, impressive suite and food for one night – and we’ve both agreed that we’d be only too happy to return and try out the new hot tub.

-* We were invited as guests by Brooklands Spa & Hotel which included dinner, bed and breakfast.
-As always, my opinions are my own.
+* We were invited as guests for the purposes of this Brooklands Hotel review.
+As always, the opinions are my own.
 Deluxe rooms available from £125 per night; Track facing Super Suites from £332; Brookland Spa deals from £93 per night Go to www.brooklandshotelsurrey.com for more information.